Nelsonville Music Festival: History

+Features

 Stages

 Performance areas include the Main Stage, the Porch Stage, the Boxcar Stage, the Camp Stage and the No-Fi Cabin, which is located inside of a small, historic, one-room schoolhouse with no electricity.
 The performers at the No-Fi Cabin play acoustic sets for a small audience of less than 100 people.

 Vendors

 Vendors at the event include local and regional artisans, food, and workshops.
+There is a food court on site, as well as a beer garden.
 Locally grown organic food is available as well as handmade drums, jewelry, art, and soap.
 Students of Hocking College have the opportunity to sell their own artwork and crafts.

 Environmentalism

 Partnered with Rural Action, the festival strives to be zero waste by implementing recycling, composting, and education.
 Reusable cups are available for one dollar, which can be used for beer or free water.
 Attendees can refill their water bottle or cup at a provided station equipped with a water filtration device.

-Children's Activities
+Children's activities

 The festival offers free passes to children 12 and under.
 Teens 13-17 can purchase a discounted ticket.
 There are numerous activities available for children, including an area for children to listen to and create their own music and musical instruments, and puppets for a puppet parade.
 There is a kids stage which features workshops and performances all three days of the festival and a project for a community mural.